Nursing

 Certified Nurse-Midwife (CNM)

 The CNM is certified by the American Midwifery Certification Board (AMCB) and provides care across the full scope of women’s health — from preconception counseling to menopause management — with a particular focus on low-risk obstetric care.
 CNM care coordination involves coordinating with obstetricians, maternal-fetal medicine specialists, lactation consultants, pediatricians, social workers, and community doulas across the perinatal continuum.
-The American College of Nurse-Midwives (ACNM) defines the CNM’s care coordination function as centered on continuity — a hallmark of midwifery-model care that distinguishes it from fragmented obstetric systems.
-Obstetric and gynecological nursing frameworks provide essential context for CNM care coordination assignments.
+The American College of Nurse-Midwives (ACNM) defines the CNM’s care coordination function as centered on continuity — a hallmark of midwifery-model care.

 Need Expert Help With Your APRN Assignment?